-In late 2015, the PAM operations team rolled out a new internal tool called the Transportation Performance, Inc. scorecard (TPI scorecard) to improve fleet performance, better driver-driver manager relationships, and help PAM drivers enjoy greater success at PAM Transport.
+The PAM operations uses an innovative internal tool called the Transportation Performance, Inc. scorecard (TPI scorecard) to improve fleet performance, better driver-driver manager relationships, and help PAM drivers enjoy greater success at PAM Transport.

 Each week, PAM driver managers are required to enter information about all of their drivers — anywhere from 30–60 drivers per lane — into the TPI scorecard.
 This includes driver safety information, dispatch miles, paid miles, time off, on-time service, and miles per gallon.

 Reciprocally, drivers get a chance to rate their managers by ranking driver managers on a scale of 1–10 when it comes to important factors such as respect, communication, trust, and appreciation.

 With all this data reported on regularly, the TPI scorecard provides a centralized system where the PAM operations team can see if the fleet’s drivers are being set up for success.
 Meanwhile, drivers get access — through their driver managers — to statistics that can help them get more out of their careers at PAM Transport.